-- the monthly Expenditures Index exceeded all previous levels for each month respectively throughout 2018; - beginning in May 2018, it even exceeded all previous levels in any month of any year; - January, February, March, and April of 2019 are not only well above January, February, March, and April of 2018, but are above the peak of 2014.
-Since oil was markedly higher in 2013 and 2014 (and hence included a much larger fuel surcharge), this data was encouraging, but now makes the rate of deceleration more concerning.
+- the monthly Expenditures Index exceeded all previous levels for each month respectively throughout 2018; - beginning in May 2018, it even exceeded all previous levels in any month of any year; - January, February, March, and April of 2019 were not only well above January, February, March, and April of 2018, but were above the peak of 2014.
+Since oil was markedly higher in 2013 and 2014 (and hence included a much larger fuel surcharge), this data was encouraging, but the decline over the last several months is beginning to concern us.